L00188497/Exercises/README.md

+Using My repo Exercises
+I was testing VSCode wher i added, commit and pushed.

-Update on Exercise Repo by Francis Doran
+Update by Francis Doran
 # Exercises
 #